 - 1. Curb cuts shall be required to provide access to parking areas from the public right of way.
 All curb cuts require approval of the Department of Public Works and the Traffic Engineer. - 2.
-Single-family, two-family, semi-detached and three-family dwellings are limited to one curb cut.
-However, lots of 50 feet or more in width may have two curb cuts to create a circular drive with approval of a special use permit. - 3.
-Lots in the RP District are limited to one curb cut.
+Single-family, two-family, and three-family dwellings are limited to one curb cut.
+Each dwelling unit in a rowhouse dwelling is permitted no more than one curb cut. - 3.
+All other uses are limited to one curb cut per street frontage.
+Additional curb cuts are permitted on a street frontage as long as there is at least 100 feet of street frontage for each curb cut.